mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 ### GDPs and the sharing of personal experiences, identity and preferences  (cultural) -

 In the previous example Ch was able to draw on his home knowledge of games and game culture.
 This section widens focus to also examine the intersection of GDP and of non-gaming experiences.

-As we explored in previous chapters, the ability to design graphics, audio assets, design levels, can be incorporate other personally meaningful narrative elements into created games can be engaging and sustain motivation [papert, roque, kafai etc].
+As we explored in previous chapters, the ability to incorporate the following elements into created games

+- design graphics
+- audio assets
+- narrative elements

+allows for personal expression in a way that can be engaging and sustain motivation [papert, roque, kafai etc].

-It also deepens key tensions identified in the _design chapter_.
+However these processes can expose and deepen key tensions identified in the _design chapter_ and in the literature review.
 Namely;

 - incorporating familiar or personally meaningful elements can involve challenges including that of unrealistic expectations based on previous game playing experiences
+- time on asset design can detract from systemic and learning code concepts and syntax.
-- list others
+- list others, draw on Roque, Kafai and Papert

+This particularly salient to game making in a community context.
+As per work on Kafai and Roque who observe the following features of personal expression in a community game making setting.

+- propagation of assets..
+- pride sharing back?
+- value of feedback, asset creation as a speciality

+This section looks at the specifics of community aspects of personal expression in the data collected in this study, dealing specifically with narrative elements, and graphical and audio assets.

 <!-- NOTE - CROSS OVER WITH PREVIOUS CHAPTER?
 PROBABLY DESIGN
 (may need to move?)
 Just create a summary here.

 Existing research on digital making and creative coding has emphasised the role of personal expression to incentivise the creative process [Scratch roque community].
 The creation of personally meaningful object to share with a community is a foundational concept in Papert's constructionism [CITE].
 While the 3M design is more limited than a Scratch media project in the potential to incorporate home interests, participants did embrace existing immediately clear possibilities offered by the certain GDPs in the 3M starting design.
 -->

 <!-- NOTE - add into the design chapter - challenge of personal expression, incoroporating previous gaming interests and unrealistic expectations.
  -->